Ryael/neon-shore/README.md

   - jQuery was used to create the fullscreen navigation menu.
 - FontAwesome
   - All the icons present throughout all the pages are from this wonderful package.
+- SweetAlert
+  - This was used to implement the flash messages.
+- SwiperJS
+  - SwiperJS was used to implement the carousel/slider found the landing page.

 ### Tools